antzkr/Debian-13-Live-CD-USB/README.md

 If you wish to do so, you can further harden your custom build.
 See here for more details: https://www.debian.org/doc/manuals/securing-debian-manual/index.en.html

 # SYSTEM REQUIREMENTS
-There are no hard and fast rules regarding hardware requirements but I would suggest using at least a modern computer in the last 15 years:
+There are no hard and fast rules regarding hardware requirements but I would suggest these minimum specifications from a modern computer in the last 15 years or so:

 - CPU - 1.5 GHz
 - RAM - 4 GB (NORMAL boot)